 Mainstream media paints a picture of two types of people: the right-brained, with their free spirits and artistic tendencies, and the left-brained, with their logic and reason.
-From these descriptions, it might seem that analytical people have no chance of becoming creative thinkers.
+From these descriptions, it might seem that analytical people cannot become creative thinkers.

 However, this stereotype is false.
 Every person contains a mix of creativity and logic, and the two aren’t mutually exclusive.
 If you’re not typically a creative person, you can still learn how to Stimulate creativity in your life.

 Why Stimulate Creativity?

 Learning how to stimulate creativity is crucial for business leaders and entrepreneurs.
 Not only will it help you think outside the box when it comes to your ideas, but you’ll also be able to relate more strongly to the creatives on your team.

 There’s no wrong way to stimulate Creativity in the workplace, but there are certainly some shortcuts you can take to make the process easier.
 Here are a few ideas to include in your daily routine.

 - Get inspired.
-When you see examples of other companies doing things well, save patterns to a vision board for later motivation.
+When you see other companies doing things well, save patterns to a vision board for later motivation.
 It helps to see what the competition is doing to think up ways to do it better.

 - Brainstorm.
 Sometimes to stimulate creativity, you need to write out every idea that comes to mind, no matter how good or bad.
-Play the “what if?” game.
+Then, play the “what if?” game.
 Take an improbable notion to its possible conclusions.
 Shoot for the stars here.
 You might find that your most outlandish goals are more doable than you think.